ernitingarg/asp.net-core-razor-ef-blogger-web-app/README.md

-# Blog Articles

 ## Overview

+- ASP.Net Core web application using Razor pages and ef.
+- oAuth secure JWT token based authentication
+- Role based authorization
+- Support for customized log4net
+- Hashed based password

+### Projects
 This repository contains below projects :

-- **StepChange.Blogger.DAL** : Data access layer which has below responsibilities:
+- **Blogger.DAL** : Data access layer which has below responsibilities:
 	- Creates data access models using core EF required for `Code First Migration`.
 Below are the tables used:
 		- `BlogPublishers` : For managing publishers who can post the blogs.
 		- `Roles` : Role associated to blog publisher.
 Currently, below two roles have been added: